lindattt/ainfo-project/source/host.rst

 	# python:
 	#    install:
 	#    - requirements: docs/requirements.txt
     install:
 	     - requirements: ./requirements.txt

-Notice that Read the Docs wants to know the path to the ``conf.py`` document: make sure the path to this file is correct.
+Notice that Read the Docs wants to know the path to the ``conf.py`` document (line 20): make sure the path to this file is correct.

 *	**Step 3**: push changes to your GitHub repository.